urban-plumber/urban-plumber.github.io/index.md

 Check the [Q&A page](/qanda/) for questions and clarifications on the project.

+See the [changelog](/changelog/) listing any changes to project documents or resources.

 <!-- ## Resources to make participation simpler
 The project includes the following resources:
 1. **Input forcing available in either netCDF or text format:** Two equivalent meteorological forcing files will be provided: text and netCDF.
 The text file is formatted per the PILPS-Urban project, while the netCDF file is formatted per the PLUMBER project.